Phantom Stock PlansBy

 B. Company – There is no deduction available to the company upon the initial crediting of the “phantom” stock to the employee’s account under the phantom stock plan.
 When the employee is paid the benefit, the company is entitled to a compensation deduction for the same amount as the employee includes in income.

 C. Compliance with Employee Retirement Income Security Act of 1974 (ERISA) – Phantom stock plans are generally designed as “top hat” plans which are unfunded and maintained by the company for a select group of management or highly compensated employees.
-This exempts the plan from most of ERISA’s provisions and prevents the employee from recognizing any income when the “phantom” shares are granted.
+This exempts the plan from most of ERISA’s provisions.
 In order to comply with the ERISA reporting requirements for “top hat” plans, there is a one-time filing with the United States Department of Labor.

-D. Informal Funding – While the payment of the plan benefits cannot be “secured”, it is possible to informally fund the benefit payments by having the company purchase a life insurance policy on the key employee’s life.
+D. Informal Funding – While the payment of the plan benefits cannot be “secured”, it is possible to informally fund the benefit payments by having the company accumulate cash, or other asset, or purchase a life insurance policy on key employees’ lives.
 However, the policy cash value, as well as the death benefit, must be subject to the general creditor claims of the company in order to avoid the arrangement being treated as a “funded” arrangement.

 E. Accounting – The company must charge its earnings with compensation expense over the period during which the phantom stock is outstanding in an amount equal to the fair market value of the value accrued to the employee under the plan.